It is the business of the future to be dangerous; and it is among the merits of science that it equips the future for its duties. — Alfred Whitehead

 If macros are too dangerous, too hard and too frightening for you, do not use Lisp because macros are what Lisp is about.

-This originated as a comment by my friend Zyni.
-It is reproduced here with her permission.
+This originated as a comment by my friend Zyni: it is used with her permission.